justinokamoto/espeak-ng-python/README.md

 # espeak-ng

-A Python bindings library for the [eSpeak NG](https://github.com/espeak-ng/espeak-ng?tab=readme-ov-file) utility, which is a compact open source software text-to-speech synthesizer for Linux, MacOS, Windows, Android, and other operating systems.
+A Python bindings library for the [eSpeak NG](https://github.com/espeak-ng/espeak-ng?tab=readme-ov-file) utility, which is a compact open source software text-to-speech synthesizer with distributions for all major operating systems.

+## Supported Platforms

+TODO: Matrix

 ## Supported Features